DavidPareti/Orders-News_Wanu-app/README.md

 # My Wanu app components
-Wanu is a progressive web app that I, and three of my classmates, create for a Mohole school project, I have took care of the Orders (ordini) section and the News section.
+Wanu is a progressive web app that I, and three of my classmates, have created for a Mohole school project, I have took care of the Orders (ordini) section and the News section.

 Find the complete app here: https://scuola.mohole.it
 ## Orders (ordini)